Haft Tappeh Sugarcane Agro-Industry Co.

 Haft Tappeh Sugarcane Agro-Industry Co (شرکت کشت و صنعت نیشکر هفتتپه) is located in the ancient area of Haft Tappeh and on the remnants of the Elamite civilization.
-This company is located near the historical city of Shousha Daniel and Choghaznabil Temple and at a distance of 45 km from Andimeshk road to Ahvaz in Khuzestan province.
+This company is located near the historical city of Susa and Choghaznabil Temple and at a distance of 45 km from Andimeshk road to Ahvaz in Khuzestan province.
 Residential complexes have been built for employees in this area.

 Omid Asadbeigi is currently the owner and CEO of the company.

 History

 The history of sugarcane cultivation and exploitation in this region goes back to the distant past, but officially this company started its work in 1966.
 In 1969 and 1970 a Dutch consortium of Stork Sugar and Wescon International has extended the production facilities to a capacity 9,000 tons cane sugar per day.
 In 1975, it was officially registered in the name of the company to carry out agricultural operations to produce sugarcane and create related industries and products.
 In 2012, the project of reconstruction and modernization of mechanical equipment to increase sugar production was granted to Industrial Renovation Company of Iran.